 Ms. Shiota received her Bachelor of Music degree from Oberlin Conservatory, majoring in vocal and instrumental music education and minoring in piano performance.
 She studied conducting with Markand Thakar.
 While a student in the Springfield School District, she studied violin with Elizabeth Klinger, Beverly Wright, Barbara Ostroff and Louise Auld.
 She also studied piano with Nozomi Takashima and Maureen Hooper.
 She was concertmistress of the Springfield High School Orchestra and a member of DCYO for six years, serving as co-concertmistress in her senior year.
 Ms. Shiota has sung with the Choral Society of Montgomery County and the Pennsylvania Academy of Performing Arts Ariana Women’s Choir.

-She taught music at the Springside School in Philadelphia, New Hope Academy in Yardley, and at the Broad Street Academy in Philadelphia.
-She formerly conducted the now-defunct Montgomery County Youth Orchestra and was the organist for the Springfield Baptist Church.
-Currently, she is the Lead String Orchestra Teaching Artist with Play On, Philly! at Freire Charter Middle School, and in addition, has been appointed conductor of the Greater Philadelphia Chorale and the assistant conductor of the A Cappella Pops choral group.
+She taught music at the Springside School in Philadelphia, New Hope Academy in Yardley, and the Broad Street Academy in Philadelphia.
+Ms. Shiota formerly conducted the now-defunct Montgomery County Youth Orchestra and was the organist for the Springfield Baptist Church.
 In February 2017, she conducted the PMEA District 12 5/6 String Ensemble.
+She was the Lead String Orchestra Teaching Artist with Play On, Philly! at Freire Charter Middle School and the conductor of the Greater Philadelphia Chorale.
+Currently, Ms. Shiota is the music director of the A Cappella Pops choral group and on the music faculty of the Germantown Friends School.